JKM1990/pullconflict-demo/Review.md

 # 🍕 Joe's Pizza Review
-- Rating: ⭐⭐⭐⭐
+- Rating: ⭐⭐⭐⭐⭐ (would give more if possible)
-- Price: $$
+- Price: $$ (a steal for this quality)
-- Must Try: Classic Margherita
+- Must Try: Everything, especially the Margherita
-- Notes: Currently under review by food critics
+- Notes: The pizza that makes angels weep with joy.
+Pure perfection.